vypxl/tx8/spec/spec.md

 The shortcuts for registers (`lda`, `stc`, ...) are for convenience, `ld` can be used for everything.
 `ld` moves a different amount of bytes according to its parameters:

-- `ld register something` moves as many bytes as the register has (A=4, As=2, Ab=1) or how many the other parameter might have, whichever is lower
+- `ld register something` moves as many bytes as the register has (A=4, As=2, Ab=1).
+If the destination is smaller (smaller register or constant), the value is extended.
+If it is larger, it is truncated.
-- `ld address register` moves as many bytes as the register has (A=4, As=2, Ab=1)
+- `ld address register` moves as many bytes as the register has (A=4, As=2, Ab=1).
-- `ld address address` moves one byte
+- `ld address address` moves one byte.
-- `ld address constant` moves as many bytes as the constant has
+- `ld address constant` moves as many bytes as the constant has.

-Use `lw` to always move 4 bytes.
+Use `lw` to move 4 bytes.
+The case `lw register something` is obsolete, but still included for completeness.
+`lw`'s purpose is to allow loading a full integer into (or from) memory, regardless of the size of the source.

+- `lw register something` behaves like ld.
+- `lw address register` extends the register value to 4 bytes, then moves these 4 bytes to the destination address.
+- `lw address address` moves 4 bytes.
+- `lw address constant` extends the value to 4 bytes and moves it.

 Push and pop behave like this: